 e) Presentation is important

 Steve Jobs was unique in the way he could do a presentation.
 Your products may not be the best on the market.
 Nevertheless, by creating excitement through your presentation of these products, you can capture attention and win hundreds of customers to your brand.

 The Steve Jobs Legacy

 Apple products obtain and retain their uniquely covetable status by continually rolling out new features and upgrades.
 Each device is better than the previous release.
-Apple’s advertising does a good job creating buzz about their products.
+Apple’s advertising does a good job of creating buzz about its products.
 Apple’s success boils down to how they generate word-of-mouth advertising.
 That word-of-mouth builds brand perceptions, and those enhanced brand perceptions build a desire for the product.